Grails-Plugin-Consortium/grails-cxf-client/README.md

-                allowChunking = [true or false] //optional - defaults to false httpClientPolicy = [text name of custom bean to use] //optional - defaults to null proxyFactoryBindingId = [binding id uri if required] //optional - defaults to null wsdlServiceName = [set to enable mime type mapping] //optional - defaults to null wsdlEndpointName = [may be needed for correct wsdl initialization] //optional - defaults to null
+                allowChunking = [true or false] //optional - defaults to false httpClientPolicy = [text name of custom bean to use] //optional - defaults to null proxyFactoryBindingId = [binding id uri if required] //optional - defaults to null secureSocketProtocol = [socket protocol to use for secure service] //optional - defaults to null wsdlServiceName = [set to enable mime type mapping] //optional - defaults to null wsdlEndpointName = [may be needed for correct wsdl initialization] //optional - defaults to null